|

 lists.
 We move to music, we feel when we hear it, it

-It is comforting, pleasant and pleasurable... usually much more so than a
+level.
+It is comforting, pleasant and pleasurable... usually much more

-in college.
-The professor was an elderly European gentleman who had the
+when I was in college.
+The professor was an elderly European gentleman

 One day, he was teaching possessive adjectives****.
 Instead of simply